There is no denying the fact that videos have taken the digital world by storm!

 - Click on Start Streaming.

-If you have followed all steps as mentioned, you will see a screen like this:
+If you have followed all the steps mentioned above, you will see a screen like this:

 You should test this first as a trial video to get the hang of how OBS and this whole “pre-recorded live streaming” thing works.

-- You need to manually end the live stream.
-If not, the stream will keep going in a perpetual loop.
+- You need to end the live stream manually.
+If not, the stream will continue in a loop.

 OBS is indeed one of the best free solutions for live streaming pre-recorded videos.
 There are also many other solutions that offer advanced features which could be better for any digital marketing companies acting on behalf of a client.

-For a blogger or startup who is looking for a free solution, OBS is definitely the best at this moment.
+For a blogger or startup who is looking for a free solution, OBS is the best bet.

 Go ahead and stream some of your existing videos on your Facebook page.
 It may take 2-3 times before you get the whole process right, but if you follow these instructions, you should have no problem.

 After you try, come back and let me know how it goes.
-I look forward to hearing your results in the comments!
+I look forward to hearing about your experience!

 - How To Moderate YouTube Spam Comments Automatically Using Artificial Intelligence